tanu-06/automate_entrata/README.md

     and then close all tabs.

     Steps Performed:
-    1.Navigate to HomePage
+    1. Navigate to HomePage
-    2. click on hyperlink - Join us at Summit 2024!
+    2. Click on hyperlink - Join us at Summit 2024!
-    3. collect the len of windowsID
+    3. Collect the len of windowsID
     4. Verify if windowd id not matched

 4. Create fixture: